mirusresearch/firehoser/README.md

 # firehoser
 A friendly wrapper around AWS Kinesis Firehose with retry logic and custom queuing behavior.
 Get your data from node into S3 or Redshift in as easy a manner as possible.

 **Please Note:** *Firehoser is written in es6 and needs node.js ≥ 6.0*

 ## Installation
+`yarn add firehoser`
+or
 `npm install firehoser`

 ## Usage
 To use Firehoser, you need to create an instance of a DeliveryStream.
 There are several variations, but they all expose the same API: `putRecord` and it's pluralized counterpart `putRecords`.